|EnDev 1|| September 2005 - |

 Figures reflect the non-adjusted sum of EnDev 1 and EnDev 2 outcomes.
 Read more in EnDev's Monitoring

-RBF CALL FOR PARTICIPATIONSNV in cooperation with EnDev is launching 'The Stove Auction', a new innovative trading platform for clean cookstoves in the Mekong Region, enabled by a results-based financing scheme.
-The aim of the Stove Auction is to facilitate the link between suppliers of high performance cookstoves and local distributors and retailers.
+RBF CALL FOR PARTICIPATIONEnDev in cooperation with SNV is implementing 'The Stove Auction', an innovative trading platform for clean cookstoves in Cambodia, enabled by a results-based financing scheme.
+The aim of the Stove Auction is to facilitate the link between international manufacturers of high performance cookstoves and local distributors and retailers.
 How does it work?
 The Stove Auction pre-qualifies a number of stove models according to certain selection criteria.
-It then reaches an agreement with suppliers to auction the stoves to local distributors.
-Local distributors and retailers benefit from financial incentives.
-The call for participation for interested cookstove suppliers as well as retailers is now open; find more information about the application process here.
+It then reaches an agreement with manufacturers to auction the stoves to local distributors.
+International manufacturers and local distributors and retailers benefit from financial incentives.
+The call for participation for interested cookstove manufacturers as well as distributors and retailers is open on a rolling basis; find more information about the application process here.

 Biomass energy plays a major role in satisfying rural energy demands in Cambodia.
 The vast majority of the rural population (94%) depends on biomass fuels, such as firewood and charcoal, as their main cooking fuel.
 In addition, only 6% of Cambodia’s rural population has access to grid-based electricity, mostly from village micro-grids that are often powered by inefficient diesel generators; and 80% use kerosene lamps or fluorescent lights powered by car batteries, which ends up costing an equivalent of about USD $2-3.50/kWh.
 As a result, household energy costs take up a significant share of the limited incomes of rural families; and demand for biomass places a heavy burden on Cambodia’s natural resources.